quicwg/base-drafts/draft-ietf-quic-tls.md

 bit being rejected.

 The process of creating new packet protection keys for receiving packets could reveal that a key update has occurred.
-An endpoint MAY perform this process as part of packet processing, but this creates a timing signal that can be used by an attacker to learn when key updates happen and thus the value of the Key Phase bit in certain packets.
-Endpoints MAY instead defer the creation of the next set of receive packet protection keys until some time after a key update completes, up to three times the PTO; see {{old-keys-recv}}.
+An endpoint MAY generate new keys as part of packet processing, but this creates a timing signal that could be used by an attacker to learn when key updates happen and thus leak the value of the Key Phase bit.

+Endpoints are generally expected to have current and next receive packet protection keys available.
+For a short period after a key update completes, up to three times the PTO, endpoints MAY defer generation of the next set of receive packet protection keys and use old keys instead.
+This allows endpoints to retain only two sets of receive keys; see {{old-keys-recv}}.

 Once generated, the next set of packet protection keys SHOULD be retained, even if the packet that was received was subsequently discarded.
 Packets containing